Triforcedrake/AwesomeProject/README.md

 ## Installation
 Step 1: Download the main master project file and unzip it where you want it.

-Step 2: Use a command prombt to navigate to the source level of the file (the one with the App.js file).
+Step 2: Use a command prompt to navigate to the source level of the file (the one with the App.js file).

 Step 3: From there, run